logo Page 2

 Making use of the info

-You will need a USB port for each sand controler but port extenders can be used.
-Once the system is configured by us, it will run unattended and without futher human intervention.
+You will need a USB port for each sand controller but port extenders can be used.
+Once the system is configured by us, it will run unattended and without further human intervention.

 This background process can be used to capture data from other devices as well where no further input from humans is required.
-We can define a new device, program the software to seperate out the data, and the rest of the system is already built and ready to go.
-Have a molding machine, autopour or other device capable of printing reams of data.
+We can define a new device, program the software to separate out the data, and the rest of the system is already built and ready to go.
+Have a molding machine, auto pour or other device capable of printing reams of data.
 Let us capture that data and help you make sense of it.

 • Sand Controllers in Process Windows (click picture to enlarge)click to enlarge